ozireh/strapi-audio-broadcast/README.md

 ###### Note: This plugin is currently in an early development stage and is not considered stable.
 Use it at your own risk.

-This installation method will soon be replaced by a more common approach.
-However, for the time being, you can follow these steps to temporarily test the Strapi Audio Broadcast plugin:
+You can follow these steps to test the Strapi Audio Broadcast plugin:

 1. Install the package using Yarn or npm: